milnegeneseo/milne-website-master/milne-styles-js/readme.txt

 CSS:
-geneseo_all_milne_library.css = 'Human Readable' css file with comments; this is your working development file geneseo_all_milne_library.min.css  = minified compressed css; this is the file that must be called by your pages and applications. css_3p0-ulboANaIxHduuhceEQ9PTh3_5PW7gZ4pWXw-D30.css  = minified css for Drupal header; must be called by your pages and applications
+geneseo_all_milne_library.css = 'Human Readable' css file with comments; this is your working development file geneseo_all_milne_library.min.css  = minified compressed css; this is the file that must be called by your pages and applications.

 /js:
 js_3dSw5Vnr-sT0n6s8DygGm_0HVz27GmB8AQx3jH-gNKk.js  = minified JS for Drupal; MUST be called by your pages and applications